ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/_index.md

 minutes_to_complete: 90

-who_is_this_for: This is an introductory topic for developers who want to learn how to port their solutions to Arm64 using Arm64EC.
+who_is_this_for: This is an introductory topic for developers who want to learn how to port their applications to Arm64 using Arm64EC.

 learning_objectives:
     - Build a Qt-based Python desktop application